Leek and Goats' Cheese Tart

 Leeks and goats' cheese have turned out to be a wonderful combination, and the addition of goats' cheese to the pastry gives it a nice edge.

 This recipe is from Delia's Complete How to Cook.
-Serves 6 as a starter or 4 as a main course
+Serves 6 as a starter or 4 as a main course.
+Scroll down to the bottom of the page to see questions Lindsey has answered on this recipe

 First sift the flour with the pinch of salt into a large bowl, holding the sieve up high to give it a good airing.